OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ---
 title: Enable single sign-on for Office Add-ins
-description: 'Learn how to enable single sign-on for Office Add-ins using your Microsoft, work,or school Office 365 account.' ms.date: 01/14/2020
+description: 'Learn how to enable single sign-on for Office Add-ins using your Microsoft, work, or school Office 365 account.' ms.date: 01/14/2020
 localization_priority: Priority
 ---